storyfeet/irrigate/rules.md

 * If another player owns it, you must pay them what they ask.
 * If it is Unowned, you must pay the bank £3.

-You may also accept payment, to rotate a tile for someone elses benefit.
+You may also accept payment to rotate a tile for someone elses benefit.

 ### Action - Buy a Land Tile.